Emerging chiral edge states from the confinement of a magnetic Weyl semimetal in Co$_3$Sn$_2$S$_2$: Introduction

 The QAHE was first proposed in 1988 by F. D. M. Haldane via a theoretical model defined on a honeycomb lattice~\cite{Haldane1988}.
 However, because of the special requirements of this model, the realization of the QAHE in real materials took more than twenty years to achieve.
-Thanks to developments in topological band theory and thin film growth techniques, the effect was observed in magnetically doped counterparts of the QAHE, the quantum spin Hall effect (QSHE) and topological insulators (TIs).
+Thanks to developments in topological band theory and thin film growth techniques, the effect was observed in counterparts of the QAHE, the quantum spin Hall effect (QSHE) and topological insulators (TIs).
 The first QAHE was observed in chromium-doped (Bi,Sb)$_2$Te$_3$, where the TI gains magnetic order through Van Vleck paramagnetism~\cite{Yu2010, Chang2013}.
-Based on the chiral edge states originating from the Cr-doped (Bi,Sb)$_2$Te$_3$, chiral MFs was recently observed in the heterostructure of QAHE states and superconductors, which created strong enthusiasm for the comprehensive study of the QAHE and MFs using both theoretical and experimental approaches~\cite{He2017}.
-However, due the long distance between magnetic impurities, it is challenging to form ferromagnetic order at high temperatures in magnetic-doped TIs.
-To date, the ferromagnetic Curie temperature has been limited to below 1 K. Together with its small band gap, the QAHE in magnetic-doped TIs can only exist at an extremely low temperature ($<$ 100 mK), which hinders further studies and applications.
-Therefore, it is desirable to develop a new class of QAHE materials with large band gaps and high Curie temperatures based on a different approach.
-Towards this goal, much effort has been devoted to searching for new QAHE materials based on different mechanisms, such as magnetic and antiferromagnetic semiconductors, heavy atom layers grown on magnetic substrates, transition metal oxide heterostructures, and absorption of atoms on quantum spin Hall insulators~\cite{Garrity2013, Garrity2014, Liu2015, Si2017, Wu2014}.
-However, there remains a large gap between theoretical predictions and experimental realization, which requires further study.
+Based on the chiral edge states originating from Cr-doped (Bi,Sb)$_2$Te$_3$, chiral MFs were recently observed in the heterostructure of QAHE states and superconductors, which created strong enthusiasm for the comprehensive study of the QAHE and MFs using both theoretical and experimental approaches~\cite{He2017,liu2016quantum,weng2015quantum,ren2016topological,wang2015quantum}.